jimfinnis/jcf12/content/teaching/CS123/examples/refs/index.md

 ### The type of a reference
 What is the name of the type of a reference?
-We need to know this to declare a reference as a variable, either as a local variable or an instance variable inside a class.
+We need to know this to declare a reference as a variable, either as a local variable or a field inside a class.

 The answer is easy: the type is just the name of the class.
 So if we do
 ```java